YakovlevaMary/mzta_website_project_UI/README.md

 - Browsers were launched via <code>[Selenoid](https://aerokube.com/selenoid/)</code>.
 - To run tests remotely a job was implemented in <code>[Jenkins](https://jenkins.autotests.cloud/job/MaryPimenova-VacancyProjectUnit14/)</code> with the creation of an <code>[Allure-report](https://jenkins.autotests.cloud/job/MaryPimenova-VacancyProjectUnit14/7/allure/)</code> and sending the results to <code>Telegram</code> using special Telegram bot.
 - Integrations with с <code>[Allure TestOps](https://allure.autotests.cloud/project/2434/dashboards)</code> and <code>[Jira](https://jira.autotests.cloud/browse/HOMEWORK-720)</code> were implemented.

+## :bookmark_tabs: List of implemented tests
+#### List of realized automatic tests
+- [x] Checking for the presence of the main menu items of the site
+- [x] Checking drop-down of the list elements in the main menu
+- [x] Checking for the presence of correct page titles when navigating through menu items
+- [x] Checking shopping cart filling
+- [x] Checking downloading files from the web-site
+- [x] Checking searching for the production by its arcticle or name
+- [x] Checking fulfilling of the registration form with valid/invalid data
+#### List of realized manual tests
+- [x] Verification of filling the "Callback" form
+- [x] Verification of filling the "Write a letter" form
+- [x] Сhecking the content of articles in the News section